What is the Pune Cycle Plan?

-The refurbishment of existing cycle tracks would be a priority
+The refurbishment of existing cycle tracks is recommended to be done on priority

 What provisions are being made for Enforcement to protect cycle tracks from encroachment of any kind?

-Recommendations will be made for mechanisms such as creation of monitoring teams, installation of CCTV at strategic locations, as well as public outreach to prevent activities such as parking on cycle tracks, use by other vehicles.
-Discussions are also underway with Pune Traffic Police to develop appropriate capacity building programmes for personnel.
+Recommendations have been made for mechanisms such as creation of monitoring teams, installation of CCTV at strategic locations, as well as public outreach to prevent activities such as parking on cycle tracks, use by other vehicles.
+Discussions are underway with Pune Traffic Police to develop appropriate capacity building programmes for personnel.

 Who will implement the Pune Cycle Plan?

 The Pune Municipal Corporation will implement the Pune Cycle Plan.
 It may seek the partnership of agencies such as PMPML and PSCDCL, private sector and corporates etc for different components of the plan.

 Who will finance the implementation of the Pune Cycle Plan?

 The primary responsibility of raising the finances for implementation of the Pune Cycle Plan would lie with Pune Municipal Corporation.
 PMC may seek grants, loans as well as make budgetary provision from its own revenue sources.
 A component of user fee may also be there for Public Bicycle System.

 Who is preparing the Pune Cycle Plan?